Configuring Pocomail & Barca

 - Netscape Mail

 You are then prompted to import mail and address books.
-Pocomail or Barca should import everything correctly, although you might have to let it know how to deal with the contact information.
+Pocomail should import everything correctly, although you might have to let it know how to deal with the contact information.

 The import utility assumes you have these programs installed on your system at the time you run the utility and may not work correctly if you have uninstalled the program.
 It is also recommended that you compress the mailboxes in the old email program prior to import to help avoid problems.